Franky1/docker-traccar/README.md

 - Forked from GitHub https://github.com/magna-z/docker-traccar
 - Based on `openjdk:jre-8-alpine`

-## Disclaimer
+## Disclaimer (2017-08-24)

+- This repo is under development, do not use it in this stage...
+- Traccar Dockerfile and Bash scripts are not fully tested yet
-- Dockerfile and Bash commands below are not tested yet (2017-08-22)
+- Maven Dockerfile and Bash scripts are not fully tested yet
-- docker-compose.yml file is missing
+- docker-compose.yml file is not yet done
-- bash scripts for quick installation not finished yet
+- Bash scripts for quick installation not finished yet

 _____